mstocco/mariostoc.co/content/racereports/2023-xterra-whistler.md

 before bike check-in, just pick the spot you'd like to rack your bike; coffee is just over at that table.

-I was expecting the air temperature to be cold.
-All week, Whistler has be waking up to ~6°C; this morning it's a balmy 9°C.  The plan to stay out of the water is amended and I swim out to a floating dock; a short 5 minutes in and out of the lake.
+I was expecting the temperature to be cold.
+All week, Whistler has be waking up to ~5°C; this morning is a balmy 9°C. The plan to stay out of the water is amended; I swim out to a floating dock; a short, in and out of the lake.

-A small field of elites hit the water first.
-It's a mass start from the beach for the rest of the ~100 age-group participants.
-I find a spot on the water's edge, swimmer's left.
+A small field of elites hit the water.
+Next is a mass start from the beach for the rest of the ~100 age-group participants.
+I claim my spot on the water's edge, swimmer's left.

 ![](/assets/jpg/IMG_6025-977x550.jpeg)